-3. Annex 2 Global Evidence Base for School Feeding
+Annex 2 Global Evidence Base for School Feeding

-- 125. Over the last ten years, WFP has documented the scale, benefits and coverage of school feeding programmes around the world in partnership with the World Bank, UNICEF, the Partnership for Child Development, the Institute for Food Policy and Research and others.
-The findings of this research were published earlier this year in a new book by the World Bank, in partnership with WFP called "Re-imagining School Feeding: a high return investment in human capital and local economies". - 126.Globally, there is a strong evidence base on the multiple benefits of SF.
-The evidence shows that SF has an impact on education and social protection, while the evidence on nutritional benefits is emerging.
-This established evidence-base mainly stems from stable contexts, and evidence on ESF from crisis settings is limited. - 127.With regards to education, the unique feature of SF is that it can potentially promote both school participation and learning and academic achievement.
-Evidence on access (enrolment, attendance and retention) is relatively strong and positive.
-Meta-reviews have found that improved attendance linked to SF constitutes four to eight more days of schooling in a year.
-One of the few pieces of evidence from crisis settings comes from a recent impact evaluation of SF in conflict-affected areas in Mali that showed that children who received school meals were 10% more likely to be enrolled in school and be less absent than those not receiving school meals.
-Generally, there is some evidence that girls' attendance can improve in particular.
-The relationship between SF and learning, which depends on the broader quality of education, is less well document, but positive.
-This includes a slight positive impact in mathematics skills and cognitive tasks. - 128.As regards food intake and nutritional status, evidence suggests that SF generally alleviates short-term hunger, contributes to the energy intake and micronutrient status of children, and reduces susceptibility to illnesses.
-Younger siblings' food intake may also benefit.
-A significant effect on anthropometry, i.e. weight and height gain, has been found to exist in some contexts.
+- 124. Over the last ten years, WFP has documented the scale, benefits and coverage of school feeding programmes around the world in partnership with the World Bank, UNICEF, the Partnership for Child Development, the Institute for Food Policy and Research and others.
+The findings of this research were published earlier this year in a new book by the World Bank, in partnership with WFP called "Re-imagining School Feeding: a high return investment in human capital and local economies". - 125.
+Globally, there is a strong evidence base on the multiple benefits of SF.
+The evidence shows that SF has an impact on education and social protection, while the evidence on nutritional benefits is emerging.28 This established evidence-base mainly stems from stable contexts, and evidence on ESF from crisis settings is limited. - school participation and learning and academic achievement.
+29 Evidence on access (enrolment, attendance and retention) is relatively strong and positive.
+30 Meta-reviews have found that improved attendance linked to SF constitutes four to eight more days of schooling in a year.
+31 One of the few pieces of evidence from crisis settings comes from a recent impact evaluation of SF in conflict-affected areas in Mali that showed that children who received school meals were 10% more likely to be enrolled in school and be less absent than those not receiving school meals.
+32 Generally, there is some evidence that girls' attendance can improve in particular.
+33 The relationship between SF and learning, which depends on the broader quality of education, is less well document, but positive.
+34 This includes a slight positive impact in mathematics skills and cognitive tasks.
+35 - 127.
+As regards food intake and nutritional status, evidence suggests that SF generally alleviates short-term hunger, contributes to the energy intake and micronutrient status of children, and

-&lt;sup>60 Drake, L. et al. (2017), "School Feeding Programs in Middle Childhood and Adolescence", Chapter 12 in: Bundy, D. et al. (eds.), Child and Adolescent Health and Development Disease Control Priorities (third edition), Vol. 8.
+28 Drake, L. et al. (2017), "School Feeding Programs in Middle Childhood and Adolescence", Chapter 12 in: Bundy, D. et al. (eds.), Child and Adolescent Health and Development Disease Control Priorities (third edition), Vol. 8.
 Washington, D.C.: World Bank.

-&lt;sup>61 Snilsveit, B. et al. (2016) "The impact of education programmes on learning and school participation in low- and middle-income countries", 3ie Systematic Review Summary 7
+29 Snilsveit, B. et al. (2016) "The impact of education programmes on learning and school participation in low- and middle-income countries", 3ie Systematic Review Summary 7

-Jomaa, L.H., E. McDonnell, and C. Probart, (2011) "School Feeding Programmes in Developing Countries: Impacts on Children's Health and Educational Outcomes", Nutrition Reviews 69(2): 83-98; Dr Drake, L. et al. (2017), "School Feeding Programs in Middle Childhood and Adolescence", Chapter 12 in: Bundy, D. et al. (eds.), Child and Adolescent Health and Development Disease Control Priorities (third edition), Vol. 8.
+3030 Jomaa, L.H., E. McDonnell, and C. Probart, (2011) "School Feeding Programmes in Developing Countries: Impacts on Children's Health and Educational Outcomes", Nutrition Reviews 69(2): 83-98; Dr Drake, L. et al. (2017), "School Feeding Programs in Middle Childhood and Adolescence", Chapter 12 in: Bundy, D. et al. (eds.), Child and Adolescent Health and Development Disease Control Priorities (third edition), Vol. 8.
 Washington, D.C.: World Bank.

-&lt;sup>63 Kristjansson, B., M. Petticrew, B. MacDonald, J. Krasevec, L. Janzen, and others, 2009.
+31 Kristjansson, B., M. Petticrew, B. MacDonald, J. Krasevec, L. Janzen, and others, 2009.
 "School feeding for Improving the Physical and Psychosocial Health of Disadvantaged Students".
 Cochrane Database of Systemic Reviews 7(1).; Snilsveit, B. et al. (2016) "The impact of education programmes on learning and school participation in low- and middle-income countries", 3ie Systematic Review Summary 7

-&lt;sup>64 Aurino, E., J.-P. Tranchant, A.S.
+32 Aurino, E., J.-P. Tranchant, A.S.
 Diallo, A. Gelli (2018), 'School Feeding or General Food Distribution?
-Quasiexperimental evidence on the education impacts of emergency food assistance during conflict in Mali', Innocenti Working Paper 2018-04.
+Quasi-experimental evidence on the education impacts of emergency food assistance during conflict in Mali', Innocenti Working Paper 2018-04.

-&lt;sup>65 E.g. Kazianga, H., D. de Walque, and H. Alderman, 2009.
+33 E.g. Kazianga, H., D. de Walque, and H. Alderman, 2009.
 "Educational and Health Impacts of Two School Feeding Schemes.
 Evidence from a Randomized Trial in Burkina Faso".
 Policy Research Working Paper 4976, World Bank, Washington D.C.